 I Horizontal Super-roc Horizontal Super Roc:

 Horizontal Super-Roc comprises a single event open to any model rocket.
 The purpose of the this competition is to maximize the altitude and the diameter of the rocket.
 This contest is designed to emphasize creativity in construction.
-The rocket must have a minimum diameter o 12″ , as determined in the scoring section below and must be able to safely fly with a motor in the “I” class.
+The rocket must have a minimum diameter o 12″ , as measured from the centerline of the rocket to the CLOSEST gap not designed to allow launch rod/rail access ONLY.
+The rocket must be able to safely fly with a motor in the “I” class.
 Clusters are permitted as long as the total impulse of all motors combined falls within the I motor class.